oizin/torchctrnn/README.md

 torchctrnn is a lightweight package for using neural ODE based continuous time RNNs and related methods with pytorch and torchdiffeq

+## What is a continuous time RNN?

+picture...

 ## Features

 - Use `torchctrnn.ODERNNCell` similar to how you would use `torch.RNNCell`